Munyibuca/effective-chainsaw/README.md

 # effective-chainsaw
 Trying it first
-This is a Html file of the bio of a cerin person
+This is a Html file of the bio of a certain person